 Mr. Wood is a co-founder and director of Charter Communications, Inc., an operator of cable television properties in the United States.
 From 1993 until December 1999, he served as vice chairman of Charter.
 Before the formation of Charter in 1992, Mr. Wood was president and chief executive officer of Cencom Cable Associates, Inc., an operator of cable television properties that he joined in 1987.
 Prior to that time, Mr. Wood, a certified public accountant, was with Arthur Andersen & Co., where he served as partner-in-charge of the St. Louis tax division from 1973 until joining Cencom.
 Mr. Wood is a director of Data Research, Inc..
-He currently serves as a commissioner of the Missouri Department of Conservation.
+He currently serves as a commissioner of the Missouri

-5 10 TERM EXPIRING AT THE 2003 ANNUAL MEETING E. K. GAYLORD II Director since 1977.
-Age 43.
+TERM EXPIRING AT THE 2003 ANNUAL MEETING

+E. K. GAYLORD II

 Mr. E. K. Gaylord II has served as the Company's Chairman of the Board since May 1999.
-He served as interim President and Chief Executive Officer of the Company from late July until September 2000, and as Vice-Chairman of the Board from May 1996 to May 1999.
+He served as Vice-Chairman of the Board from May 1996 to May 1999.
 Mr. Gaylord has been the president of OPUBCO since June 1994 and is also a director of OPUBCO.
-Mr. Gaylord owns and operates the Lazy E Ranch in Guthrie, Oklahoma, and is a director of the National Cowboy & Western Heritage Museum.
+Mr. Gaylord owns and operates the Lazy E Ranch in Guthrie, Oklahoma, and is a director of the National Cowboy Hall of Fame & Western Heritage Center.
 Mr. Gaylord is the son of Mr. Edward L. Gaylord and the brother of Mrs. Christine Gaylord Everest, both of whom are directors of the Company.